๐ Table of Contents

 Windows users

-โ VS Code โ Zed's Windows support is still in beta
+โ VS Code โ Zed's Windows support is still beta with rendering/IME issues

 Developers who want the most AI flexibility